polaris-slo-cloud/containerd-shim-cwasi/README.md

 * Wasm dependencies automatic loading
 * Local function communication optmization via unix socket
 * Remote function communication via message broker

+:warning: Should be able to spawn containers and wasm modules.
+Cwasi Shim is a work in progress do not use in production!

 ## Prerequisites